-The North Shore is everything you could possibly want out of a perfect trip to Hawaii – beautiful beaches, great food, breathtaking landscapes, a laid-back and uncomplicated pace, and the friendliest people.
+North Shore Oahu is everything you could possibly want out of a perfect trip to Hawaii – beautiful beaches, great food, breathtaking landscapes, a laid-back and uncomplicated pace, and the friendliest people.
 Growing up, it has always been one of my favorite areas of the island of Oahu to explore in order to get away from the city.
-I love the North Shore so much that I make it a top priority to visit every single time I go home, even if it means going alone.
+I love the North Shore so much that I make it a top priority to visit every single time I go home, and I consider it one of the best things to do in Oahu for anyone traveling to the island for the first time!

 Usually when I go back to Oahu to visit my family, I often only have one day to spare for the North Shore, in between family commitments, errands, and meet-ups with old friends.
 So, over the last several years of heading to Oahu once or twice a year, I’ve found myself jam-packing everything I love about the North Shore into a full-day adventure, and honestly, because of how easy the drive is, it definitely can be done!
 If you’re visiting Oahu and staying in Waikiki, one day is a perfect amount of time to sample all that the North Shore has to offer.